Hypercubers/hypercubing.xyz/docs/tutorial2.md

 ## How do we make 4D puzzles?

 Puzzles are (usually) based on physical geometric shapes, so you have to understand what 4D shapes there are.
+4D shapes have sides, or cells, that take the form of 3D shapes, and enclose some amount of "hypervolume".

 Check out these resources for a deeper understanding: